E-RIHS/access-ds/README.md

 Different Python projects will require different Python packages.
 When you have multiple projects side-by-side, it could happen that these require different versions of the same packages, which could lead to issues.
 Therefore, it is good practice to run each project in a different *virtual environment*, each with its own set of dependencies.

-First, create and activate a virtual environment: (in UBuntu 22.04 the "python3" command is needed intead of just writing "python".
+First, create and activate a virtual environment: (in Ubuntu 22.04 the "python3" command is needed intead of just writing "python".

 ```shell
 python -m venv venv         # Creating a virtual environment for our application